-Rabies is a life-threatening disease that can be transmitted only amongst mammals.
+Rabies is a life-threatening virus that can be transmitted only among mammals.
 This disease attacks the central nervous system, causing infected animals to act abnormally.
-If not addressed immediately, this disease can be deadly, however timely treatment after exposure is 100% effective.
+If not addressed immediately, this disease can be deadly, but timely treatment after exposure is 100% effective.

 How to Protect Yourself from Rabies

 While early treatment of rabies is effective, it’s important practice safe behaviors that reduce your chances of exposure.
 Follow these tips:

 - Never approach or feed a wild animal

 - Be careful of pets that you aren’t familiar with